 One voluntary exit package was agreed and accounted for during 2024-25, in accordance with the provisions of the Civil Service Compensation Scheme (CSCS), a statutory scheme made under the Superannuation Act 1972.
 This will be paid in 2025-26.
-No exit packages were agreed or paid in 2024-25 or 2023-24.
+No exit packages were agreed or paid in 2023-24.